-- -Participation in officially recognized activities and sports - -Weight and height of members of athletic teams - -Degrees, honors, and awards received - -The most recent educational agency or institution attended - -Student ID number, user ID, or other unique personal identifier used to communicate in electronic systems that cannot be used to access education records without a PIN, password, etc. (A student's SSN, in whole or in part, cannot be used for this purpose.) - 1 These laws are: Section 9528 of the Elementary and Secondary Education Act (20 U.S.C. § 7908) and 10 U.S.C. § 503 (c).
+-Student's name sports -Participation in officially recognized activities and -Address -Weight and height of members of athletic teams -Telephone listing -Degrees, honors, and awards received -Electronic mail address attended -The most recent educational agency or institution -Photograph identifier -Student ID number, user ID, or other unique personal -Date and place of birth be used to used to communicate in electronic systems that cannot -Major field of study (A access education records without a PIN, password, etc. -Dates of attendance this purpose.) student's SSN, in whole or in part, cannot be used for

+1 These laws are: Section 9528 of the Elementary and Secondary Education Act (20 U.S.C. § 7908) and 10 U.S.C. § 503 (c).